falseAzure/infineac/README.rst

   * ``topic_extractor.py``: Contains the functions for extracting the topics from the earnings calls.

-* ``scripts``: This folder contains the scripts that are used to extract the topics of the earnings calls.
+* ``scripts``: This folder contains the scripts that are used to load the transcripts, preprocess the corpus and extract the topics of the earnings calls.
 * ``tests``: Contains the unit tests for the code.
-* ``project.toml``: Contains all the information about the installation of this repository.
+* ``pyproject.toml``: Contains all the information about the installation of this repository.
 You can use this file to install this repository as a package in your conda environment.